-Water that is untreated or dirty can make us very sick.
+Water for human use is collected in reservoirs or containment areas, then, the water flows into tanks with sand or gravel for physical filtration.
 After physical filtration, even if the water looks clear, it does not necessarily mean that it is safe to drink.
-This is because there may be harmful microorganisms present.
-Chemicals, such as ozone, chlorine, or fluoride are added to kill bacteria.
-Then, the water flows into tanks with sand or gravel for further filtration.
+Water that is untreated or dirty can make us very sick, this is because there may be harmful microorganisms present.
+Chemical disinfection is done, using chemicals such as ozone, chlorine, or fluoride, which are added to kill bacteria, before water is piped to users.

-In nature, water quality is also very important, but some factors differ.
+Water quality in nature has different factors than that for human use.
 A water system is not necessarily unhealthy if it looks dirty.
-This just usually indicates the type of surface below the water.
+This usually just indicates the type of surface below the water.
 There are human made chemicals, however, that we cannot see and are harder to treat.
 These chemicals can be bad for both us and the environment and include pesticides, pollutants, pharmaceuticals and soaps.
-These chemicals can accumulate in water systems as the water moves further downstream you go and as the number of people using the water increases.
+These chemicals can accumulate in water systems as the water moves further downstream you go, and as the number of people using the water increases.

 The cleaner we can keep our water, and the less we use, the easier it is on our treatment process, and all other cities and towns that share our water further down the line.